 The presentation will be followed by a roundtable discussion among decision-makers, civil society representatives and other stakeholders in the Just Transition, with the aim to identify further solutions for a better integration of climate and social policies in the future.

 When?
 6 October 2022 between 14:00 and 16:00

 Where?
 Town Hall Europe, in Sq. de Meeûs 5, 1000 Brussels

 Please note that this event is in-person only.

 13:30 Registration and coffee

 14:15 Presentation of study “Can Europe lead a Just Transition?
-Assessing how to strengthen social justice in the European Green Deal by using European Pillar of Social Rights indicators” by Prof. Darren McCauley and Dr. Kerry Andrea Pettigrew
+Strengthening social justice in the European Green Deal by using European Pillar of Social Rights indicators” by Prof. Darren McCauley and Dr. Kerry Andrea Pettigrew

 14:50 Q&A with authors of study